dogIsuper/Roctorio/README.md

 [Work In Progress]

 # Sending changes to the repository
-1. If you know my Discord:       create an archive with changed files and send to me.
-2. If you DON'T know my Discord: create a pull request here.
+Сreate a pull request here.